ansible-collections/community.dns/docs/docsite/rst/hosttech_guide.rst

 Querying DNS records
 ~~~~~~~~~~~~~~~~~~~~

-The ``community.dns.hosttech_dns_record_info`` module allows to query DNS records from the API.
+The :ref:`community.dns.hosttech_dns_record_info module <ansible_collections.community.dns.hosttech_dns_record_info_module>` allows to query DNS records from the API.
 It can be used to query a single record:

 .. code-block:: yaml+jinja